Small logo

 Wear their dresses to their knees;

-Where you whisk out in the morning
+Where you whist out in the morning

 Just to give your health a chance;